martijnvv/sgtm_ecom_attribution/README.md

 ### Service account

 * Create a service account
-* Grant it the correct rights by running the bash script in the file in this folder
+* Grant it the correct rights by running the bash script in the file in this folder - make sure to update the PROJECT_ID and SERVICE_ACCOUNT_NAME fields in the bash before running it

 #### Using a different project for Firestore than for GTMSS
 Grant the service account a Cloud Datastore User role to give SGTM access to the Firestore project.